sphero-inc/Sphero-iOS-SDK/samples/AchievementSample/README.md

 - **Threshold** - This is an integer indicating how many events of this achievement’s type must happen before the achievement is earned.
 This allows you to easily create progressive achievements for the same type of event while also allowing you to track more complex achievements in your own game code and make the threshold 1. (e.g. using the 5 hole-in-one achievement example from above you would put 5 as the threshold)

-- **Notification When Won** - This is the message displayed to the user on Sphero World when the acheivement has been earned.
+- **Notification When Won** - This is the message displayed to the user on Sphero World when the achievement has been earned.

 ## Integrating SpheroWorld into your Application (iOS)